climatepolicyradar/website/src/routes/jobs/product-manager.md

 * You have at least 3 years of experience managing software products, ideally targeted at professional audiences e.g. researchers, civil service, etc.
 * You demonstrated success defining and launching excellent products and an understanding of the development build lifecycle
-* You’ll need to understand and have a passion for research, and data driven decision making  - ideally in the legal, policy, or academic worlds (and you’ll be supported by domain experts).
+* You understand and have a passion for research and data driven decision making, ideally in the legal, policy, or academic worlds (you will be supported by domain experts).
 * You have a good understanding of product success metrics and when to use them.
 * You are a proactive and clear communicator with people from diverse backgrounds - technical and non-technical
 * You’ll understand best practices when it comes to product management and you’ll be able to advocate for the right approach to each project, ensuring the team understands how we get to each checkpoint